Vol. 04 · Issue 14 · APR 2026

 Tweaking on the Fly

 If you need to adjust your tone during a set, models are far more practical.
 Need more gain for a solo?
-Turn it up, and the model responds naturally.
+Turn it up, and the model responds naturally; the virtual preamp saturates progressively, just like the real circuit would.
 Need a cleaner tone for the verse?
 Roll the gain back.
 With a capture, those same adjustments feel less organic because you're post-processing a fixed snapshot rather than interacting with a virtual circuit.

 Exploring an Amp's Range

-If you want to discover what a Marshall Plexi sounds like at every gain setting — from sparkling clean to full crunch — a model lets you do that from one block.
+If you want to discover what a Marshall Plexi sounds like at every gain setting (from sparkling clean to full crunch), a model lets you do that from one block.
 With captures, you'd need separate captures for each gain level.
+The math is straightforward: if you want five gain stages for three different amps, that's 15 captures vs. 3 models.

 Building Versatile Presets

 For a live preset that needs multiple gain levels within one amp type (clean verse, crunchy chorus, lead solo), models are more practical.
-You can use snapshots or scenes to change the model's gain, EQ, and master settings for each section of a song, and the transitions feel natural.
+You can use snapshots or scenes to change the model's gain, EQ, and master settings for each section of a song, and the transitions feel natural because the circuit simulation responds continuously.

 Stacking with Other Blocks

 Models tend to interact more naturally with drive pedal blocks, compressors, and other dynamics processors in the signal chain.
-Because the model is simulating a real circuit, it responds to increased input level the way a real amp would — more preamp saturation, more compression, more harmonic content.
-A capture responds differently to stacked drives because the gain structure is fixed.
+Because the model is simulating a real circuit, it responds to increased input level the way a real amp would: more preamp saturation, more compression, more harmonic content.
+A capture responds differently to stacked drives because the gain structure is fixed at the captured state.

 When It Doesn't Matter

 For many tones, the difference between a well-dialed model and a well-matched capture is negligible.
-If you're running a moderate-gain blues tone, either approach will get you there.
-The differences become more apparent at the extremes — very clean tones where subtle dynamics matter, or very high-gain tones where the exact saturation character is critical.
+If you're running a moderate-gain blues tone (something in the SRV-through-a-Vibroverb neighborhood), either approach will get you there.
+(For a head-to-head comparison of the QC and Helix across other dimensions, see our Helix vs Quad Cortex guide.)
+The differences become more apparent at the extremes: very clean tones where subtle dynamics matter, or very high-gain tones where the exact saturation character is the difference between tight Meshuggah-style chug and looser, fizzier gain.

 If you're playing live and the audience is 20 feet away, nobody can tell whether you're using a capture or a model.
 Choose whichever workflow is faster for you.